TimeTap23/kolekt/SETUP.md

 ## 🎉 You're Ready!

-ThreadStorm is now ready to transform your content into engaging Threads posts!
+Kolekt is now ready to transform your content into engaging Threads posts!
 The formatter is specialized for Meta's platform, the interface is beautiful, and the optimization tools will help you maximize engagement.
-Start creating viral threadstorms! ⚡
+Start creating viral kolekts! ⚡